Create a Complex Reactor Script

 Conclusion

-After following this walkthrough you should have an understanding of one example of a more involved type of Reactor script that deals with multiple action types to implement a simple supply chain implementation.
-In the real world, tracking the counts and locations of the various action types would lead to some insights into stock movements and alerts on those that strayed outside their intended market region.
+This walkthrough provides an understanding of a more complex type of Reactor script that deals with multiple action types to implement a simple supply chain implementation.
+In the real world, tracking the counts and locations of the various action types would provide some insights into stock movements and alerts on those that stray outside their intended market region.

 Complete Example